-An example of recent Y9 work

-Constructed: Students will learn to manipulate fabric through techniques such as Cutting, Appliqué, Smocking, Embroidery, Weaving, and Hand and Machine stitching.
-Along with traditional fabrics students may also wish to experiment with a variety of mediums including smart materials, plastic, wires and paper to develop such outcomes and push boundaries.
+An example of recent Y9 work techniques such as Cutting, Appliqué, Smocking, Embroidery, Weaving, and Hand and Machine stitching.
+Along with traditional fabrics students may also wish to experiment with a variety of mediums including

 Fashion: Students will learn to construct fabrics into fashion outcomes gaining knowledge of fashion and its inclusion within textiles.
 Students will be encouraged to include techniques from both constructed and printing/dying techniques to create outcomes that are both interesting but also push the students in their creative abilities and skill with precision.